keijiro/AudioPreviewTrack/README.md

-**Notice** -- Unity 2018.2 adds Audio Scrubbing support while editing.
+**Notice**: Unity 2018.2 adds Audio Scrubbing support while editing.
 This can be enabled via the cog menu in the Timeline editor.

 ![screenshot](https://i.imgur.com/fANPIqN.png)

-So, from Unity 2018.2, it's recommended to use the Audio Scrubbing feature for audio preview while Timeline editing.
+So from Unity 2018.2, it's recommended to use the Audio Scrubbing feature for audio preview while Timeline editing.

 AudioPreviewTrack